leia-org/leia-docs/docs/intro.md

 ## 2. Instructor Experience

+### LEIA creation/design:

+1.- Instructors choose from an exsisting proces, problem and persona.
+2.- [Optional] Instructors customize the problem or/and the persona.
+3.- [Optional] Instructors can test de LEIA and interact with the chat to 4.- Instructors confirm the status and save the LEIA either as public or private.

 ### Experiment configuration

 Instructors define:

 - **Content:**
-  - Scenario for LEIA (e.g., a simulated client interview).
+  - Scenario for LEIA (e.g., a simulated client interview, process discovery interview, or conversational game).
   - How students should submit their solutions.
   - Whether to use an auto-grader or manual evaluation.